Q: If We Have Two Overlapping Products is it Better to Have One Sales Team or Two?

 But … this doesn’t mean you should always have 2 sales teams.

 - First, sometimes it simply isn’t practical to have 2 dedicated sales teams.
+At least not yet.
 If the second product is < $1m-$2m in ARR, sometimes there isn’t budget.
 Although I’d suggest there is always budget for at least 1–2 reps to sell any product that matters.

 - Second, sometimes you just don’t know who and how you want to hire yet for Product #2.
 Sometimes you need time to figure that out.
 Having your existing sales team do a mediocre job is often better than no salespeople at all.